Guides

 Angled ~60 degrees Balance of stability and line-of-sight Michael van Gerwen, Luke Humphries

 Stand at the oche and close your eyes.
-Shift your weight until you feel completely balanced and comfortable.
-Open your eyes — this is probably your natural stance.
-Don't force a stance because a pro uses it.
-Comfort and balance come first.
+Shift your weight around until you feel completely balanced and comfortable — like you could stand there for 10 minutes without moving.
+Open your eyes.
+That's probably your natural stance.
+Don't copy a pro's stance because it looks right.
+Your body knows what's comfortable.
+Start there and adjust from that point.

 How to Aim

-Aiming in darts isn't like aiming a rifle — there's no scope or crosshair.
-It's more instinctive than mechanical.
-But there are techniques that help you line up your throw consistently.
+Aiming in darts isn't like aiming a gun.
+There's no scope, no crosshair, no laser sight.
+It's more instinctive than that — closer to throwing a ball at a target than precision engineering.
+But there are techniques that help you line things up consistently.

 The Sighting Method